kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 ![CBT Step 2](./img/cbt-step-02.png)

-The callback URL points to the `DifferentialSnapshot` listener, which runs in the same container as the `DifferentialSnapshot` controller.
+The callback URL points to the `VolumeSnapshotDelta` listener, which runs in the same container as the `VolumeSnapshotDelta` controller.
 The CSI driver `Service` resource's FQDN will be used as the hostname of the callback URL, which essentially looks like: